- Ensure that all JEs (Journal Entries) posting to the GL are correct

 Unfortunately, most ERPs and GL systems don’t provide for a documented and comprehensive approval workflow around JE posting.
 Typically, all that is required from the business is a flat file in a specific format that can be ingested by the system of record.
 However, there is no guarantee that the entries contained are accurate or have been approved appropriately.

-In order to support best practice and driven by customer demand, ReconArt has been enhanced with a fully configurable and audit-proof workflow around Journal Entry postings that result from the reconciliation process.
-ReconArt allows you to automatically collect these items, push them through an approval flow based on their amount threshold, and prepare them for automatic posting to any ERP, General Ledger or other downstream system.
+In order to support best practice and driven by customer demand, ReconArt solution has been enhanced with a fully configurable and audit-proof workflow around Journal Entry postings that result from the reconciliation process.
+ReconArt software allows you to automatically collect these items, push them through an approval flow based on their amount threshold, and prepare them for automatic posting to any ERP, General Ledger or other downstream system.
 Additionally, we expanded even further on this functionality, adding the ability to generate JEs not just from exception transactions, but also from matched items, or even from items that are not part of the reconciliation process itself.

 - Most ERPs don’t provide a JE approval workflow so teams resort to spreadsheets, which don’t allow for approval based on complex business logic